 Some of her New York work includes A Kid Like Jake for LCT3 at Lincoln Center (Huffington Post's Top Ten of 2013), Richard III & Love’s Labour’s Lost at the Public Theater, Much Ado About Nothing at Theater for a New Audience, Uncle Vanya at the Pearl Theater Company, Measure for Measure at Epic Theater Ensemble, The Aeneid at Red Bull Theater, and The Sentinels at 59e59.
 She also understudied ‘Beneatha’ in A Raisin in the Sun on Broadway starring Denzel Washington and directed by Kenny Leon.
 The production won 3 out of 5 of its Tony Award nominations, including Best Revival, Best Director, and Best Supporting Actress.

-Regional work includes King Charles III at American Conservatory Theater, Seattle Rep, and Shakespeare Theater in D.C., Twelfth Night at Chicago Shakespeare Company directed by Josie Rourke, Hamlet at the Shakespeare Theater in D.C., a co-production of Tartuffe at the McCarter Theatre and Yale Repertory Theatre, Spoon Lake Blues at the O’Neill Center, and The Winter’s Tale at Oregon Shakespeare Festival.
+Regional work includes The Wanderers at the Old Globe Theater, King Charles III at American Conservatory Theater, Seattle Rep, and Shakespeare Theater in D.C., Twelfth Night at Chicago Shakespeare Company directed by Josie Rourke, Hamlet at the Shakespeare Theater in D.C., a co-production of Tartuffe at the McCarter Theatre and Yale Repertory Theatre, Spoon Lake Blues at the O’Neill Center, and The Winter’s Tale at Oregon Shakespeare Festival.

 Film credits include: Homeland, Madam Secretary, Spinning Into Butter with Sarah Jessica Parker, OVUM, Death of a Prince, The Third Option, Ambition's Debt, Fish, and Ovum.
 She is also in post-production for Sam & Julia, a short film co-written/directed with Randy Harrison.